What is the key to raising Spartan Kids who grow up to become resilient, successful adults?

-Mental Toughness in Modern Times
+Raising Spartan Kids in Modern Times

-Life just doesn’t hit as hard as it used to, and according to Texas high school strength and conditioning coach Shane Trotter, the youth aren’t equipped to hit back.
+Life just doesn’t hit as hard as it used to, and according to Texas high school strength and conditioning coach Shane Trotter, the youth are not equipped to hit back.
 There’s a void of mental toughness.

-Trotter doesn’t claim to know the exact source of the generation’s angst, but he does see what they do to cope.
+Trotter doesn’t claim to know the exact source of the generation’s angst, but he does how they cope.
 He calls it “limited living”: self-medicating with bad food, social media, benzodiazepines—anything to avoid discomfort.
 And yet, he says, aversion to discomfort is often the cause of anxiety in the first place.

 1. Teach Mental Toughness as a Virtue

-When Trotter encounters a new batch of Mansfield student athletes, his first task is reshaping each individual’s perception of struggle.
-For some students, Trotter could be their first encounter with deliberate, sustained physical discomfort, which the coach sees as an opportunity.
+When Trotter encounters a new batch of student-athletes, his first task is to reshape their perception of struggle.
+For some students, Trotter is their first encounter with deliberate physical discomfort, which the coach sees as an opportunity.

-2. Celebrate Achievement
+2. Celebrate Achievement the Right Way